linroger/Finance-Notes-and-Marginalia/Financial Engineering/Appendices/Appendix 17.A Calculation of Optimal Time to Drill an Oil Well.md

 ### THE SOLUTION WITH SHUTTING DOWN AND RESTARTING

-In this appendix we explain the solution of two problems: investing and operating (1) when it is possible to shut down once and restart once,  permanently,  and (2) when it is possible tc [[Appendix 17.B The Solution With Shutting Down and Restarting|shut down and restart]] an infinite number of times.
+In this appendix we explain the solution of two problems: investing and operating (1) when it is possible to shut down once and restart once,  permanently,  and (2) when it is possible tc [shut down and restart](Appendix%2017.B%20The%20Solution%20With%20Shutting%20Down%20and%20Restarting.md) an infinite number of times.
 The solutions here can be implemented numerically First,  we develop some notation.
-Let $V_{U}(S,      m,      n;*)$ represent the value of an undeveloped reserve and $V_{O}(S,      m,      n;*)$ and $V_{C}(S,      m,      n;*)$ the value of developed operating and developed closed reserves,  where it is possible to shut down m times and restart n times The 祚 denotes a dependence on the prices at which shutting and [[Appendix 17.B The Solution With Shutting Down and Restarting|restarting]] is optimal.
+Let $V_{U}(S,      m,      n;*)$ represent the value of an undeveloped reserve and $V_{O}(S,      m,      n;*)$ and $V_{C}(S,      m,      n;*)$ the value of developed operating and developed closed reserves,  where it is possible to shut down m times and restart n times The 祚 denotes a dependence on the prices at which shutting and [restarting](Appendix%2017.B%20The%20Solution%20With%20Shutting%20Down%20and%20Restarting.md) is optimal.
 We will be using the formulas given by equations (12.22) and (12.23) for the value of $\$1$ when $S$ reaches a barrier.

 #### Single Shutdown and Restart